natcap/invest.users-guide/source/ndr.rst

 - **Subsurface_retention_efficiency (Nitrogen or phosphorus)**: The maximum nutrient retention efficiency that can be reached through subsurface flow, a value between 0 and 1.
 This field characterizes the retention due to biochemical degradation in soils.

-- **Subsurface_crit_len (Nitrogen or phosphorus)** (in meter): The distance (traveled subsurface and downslope) after which it is assumed that soil retains nutrient at its maximum capacity.
+- **Subsurface_crit_len (Nitrogen or phosphorus)** (in meters): The distance (traveled subsurface and downslope) after which it is assumed that soil retains nutrient at its maximum capacity.
 If dissolved nutrients travel a distance smaller than subsubsurface_crit_len, the retention efficiency is lower than the maximum value defined above.
 Setting this value to a distance smaller than the pixel size will result in the maximum retention efficiency being reached within one pixel only.

 - **Threshold flow accumulation value**: The number of upstream cells that must flow into a cell before it is considered part of a stream, which is used to classify streams from the DEM.
 This threshold directly affects the expression of hydrologic connectivity and the nutrient export result: when a flow path reaches the stream, nutrient retention stops and the nutrient exported is assumed to reach the catchment outlet.
 It is important to choose this value carefully, so modeled streams come as close to reality as possible.